CSE498/cse498.github.io/projects.md

 You will be getting regular in-class advice and feedback on these topics throughout the semester, including peer reviews from fellow students.
 A total of up to 10 points will be awarded during development and up to an additional 10 for the final product.

-## 3. Individual Contribution (A multiple applied to the other points)
+## 3. Individual Contribution (A multiplier applied to the other points)

 It is important that each group member provides a meaningful contribution to the overall group effort and to the course-level project as a whole.
 Based on ratings by your teammates and your role on the team (and audited by the instructors, if needed, using progress reports, git logs, and the work agreement) you will receive a qualification for how effective of a contributor you were to the project.